mdashik123456/keylogger-Using-WinAPI-CPP/README.md

 ## Features
 - Captures both uppercase and lowercase characters
-- Handles shift key and caps lock states correctly
+- Handles all the keys correctly including special keys
-- Logs only printable characters (ignores special keys)
 - Stores output sequentially in a clean format
 - Lightweight and efficient

 ## Requirements
 - Windows OS
-- C++ compiler (Visual Studio, MinGW, etc.)
+- C++ compiler

 ## Installation
 1. Clone this repository